Kong/docs.konghq.com/app/_src/deck/guides/apiops.md

 Continuing the example above, let's take a look at how commands can be pipelined to create API lifecycle automations.

-Let's assume you have second team that builds a different API, and provides a {{site.base_gateway}} decK configuration segment for their service and route.
+Let's assume you have a second team that builds a different API, and provides a {{site.base_gateway}} decK configuration segment for their service and route.
 Copy the following configuration into a file named `another-mockbin.yaml`: